 Two major technology paths are empowering data scientists to use the skills they already have in order to address vastly larger datasets (as well as more advanced modeling techniques).

 The first -- in wide use for large-scale scientific computing and now progressing in the enterprise -- is Dask.
 Dask is a simple but powerful scheduler that scales Pythonic approaches from a single laptop to thousands of compute nodes, and does so in a more user friendly way -- and a more data scientist friendly way!

 The second is the widespread adoption of GPU (originally named for their role as graphics processing units) computation for data science and analytics.
 GPU compute allows orders-of-magnitude speedups on analytics and modeling tasks at lower costs and, and when coupled with Python interfaces, are now easier for data scientists, analysts, and engineers to use.
 NVIDIA, as the preeminent maker of GPU hardware, dominates this market, and their chips and "RAPIDS" software tooling are replacing Intel-based ones where performance is important.

 Even better, these two sets of tools -- Dask and Python-enabled GPU compute -- can work together as part of a single ecosystem.
 Together with emerging GPU-based SQL tools, they form the heart of the next generation of data and AI computation.
 Well known enterprises that train with ProTech have already adopted this combination of Dask+RAPIDS+GPU to accomplish more work, with many fewer headaches, and at a lower cost than their previous Hadoop-based systems.

-Join ProTech and our Data Science specialist, Adam Breindel on March 31st for a short webinar as he takes us along a journey of “Moving beyond Hadoop: bigger, faster, easier enterprise big data”.
+Join ProTech and our Data Science specialist, Adam Breindel for a short webinar as he takes us along a journey of “Moving beyond Hadoop: bigger, faster, easier enterprise big data”.
 Adam brings with him over 20 years in the industry and holds a passion for his teachings and sharing his expertise.